nextcloud/backup/README.md

 - Upload the files of your restoring point on your instance of Nextcloud with the Backup App installed, in a **specific** folder in your Files.
-- At the root of this **specific** folder, create a file named `restoring-point.data` and add this content inside:
+- At the root of this **specific** folder, create a file named `restoring-point.data` with this content:

        {"action": "generate", "id": "20211023234222-full-TFTBQewCEdcQ3cS"}